theosolter/CMD_Based_UnoCard_Game/README.md

-Java based command line UnoGame with no dependencies.
+Java based UnoCard game run on command line with no dependencies.
 Supports up to 5 players per game, with built-in feature for adding more players and placing them in queue to substitute each game's loser